vunguyen-207/Badlion-Cosmetic-Unlocker/README.md

 I’ve had enough of all those **clickbait** YouTube videos promising to “Unlock all Badlion cosmetics” but ending up doing nothing or requiring tons of unnecessary steps.
 So I decided to create my own **Badlion Client cosmetic unlocker** – with **just one click**.

 I’ve designed it so now you don’t need to do anything manually.
+Also made it open source just for the live-for-sure people.
 Just open the tool and **enjoy**.

 ---